dask/dask/docs/source/dataframe-create.rst

    >>> df = dd.read_parquet('gcs://bucket/path/to/data-*.parq')

 For remote systems like Amazon S3 or Google Cloud Storage, you may need to provide credentials.
-These are usually handled by a configuration file.
+These are usually stored in a configuration file, but in some cases you may want to pass storage-specific options through to the storage backend.
-In some cases you may want to pass storage-specific options through to the storage backend.
-You can do this with the ``storage_options=`` keyword:
+You can do this with the ``storage_options`` parameter:

 .. code-block:: python